 The WL-3560 is an IEEE 802.11g Wireless PCMCIA card that can operate in either Ad-Hoc mode (Point to Point/Point to Multipoint without an Access Point) or Infrastructure mode (Point to Point/Point to Multipoint with an Access Point).
-With almost 5 times the data rate of traditional 802.11b products, it is suitable for multimedia applications which require greater bandwidth.
-It operates in the 2.4GHz unlicensed ISM band, and is compliant with both 802.11b and 802.11g standards.
-This dual-standard support allows for greater flexibility of deployment and use.
+IEEE 802.11g uses 2.4GHz unlicensed ISM band, the same as IEEE 802.11b; but it provides almost 5 times data rate than traditional 802.11b products.
+WL-3560 is compliant to both 802.11b and 802.11g, but it is capable to offer much higher data rate than standard.
+With the latest innovative Super G technology integrated, the maximum data rate of WL-3560 is 108Mbps, which doubles the speed of standard 802.11g.
+Thus makes WL-3560 more suitable for multimedia applications which require more bandwidth.

 The WL-3560 supports both 64/128-bit WEP (Wired Equivalent Privacy) and Wi-Fi Protected Access (WPA) for securing wireless network connections.
-The driver and utility supports most popular operating systems: Windows 98SE/ME/2000/XP/Server 2003.
-With advanced features and high performance capability, the WL-8310 is an excellent choice for constructing a wide range of wireless solutions.
+The driver and utility support most popular operating systems: Windows 98SE/ME/2000/XP/Server 2003.
+With all these advanced features and high performance, WL-3560 is the optimal choice when constructing a wireless total solution.